 Zimbabwe

 In Zimbabwe, we plan to disseminate our results to people who may directly benefit from our findings.
-The objective is to better understand the implications of the work and national policies and identify potential remaining knowledge gaps and actions for future work.
+The objective is better to understand the implications of the work and national policies and identify potential remaining knowledge gaps and actions for future work.
 We plan to present our findings at stakeholder meetings.
 Attendees at these meetings may include the Ministry of Health and Child Care, Ministry of Environment, Climate, Tourism and Hospitality, individuals involved in developing the National Climate Adaptation plans, professional health workers associations, facility managers, and church leaders.
 Additionally, we also plan to present our findings to community advisory boards.

 Scientific conferences